HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 And that brings us to Hagrid.

-Starting the trailer’s emotional spine with Hagrid talking about Harry’s parents was exactly the right move.
-That line about James and Lily being funny and clever and standing up for what was right?
-Perfect.
+Starting the trailer’s emotional spine with Hagrid talking about Harry’s parents is exactly the right move.
+The line about James and Lily being funny, clever, and willing to stand up for what was right does a lot of work very quickly.
+It tells Harry that he did not come from nothing.
+He came from love.

 That is the right read on Harry Potter.

-And this trailer seems to understand that on a molecular level.
+And the trailer seems to understand that on a molecular level.

-The other thing I really liked is that this does not feel like it is trying to beat the movies shot for shot.
+The other thing I really liked is that the trailer does not feel like it is trying to beat the movies shot for shot.

 Instead, it feels like it is trying to reclaim the book’s shape.